sux21/Comparative-analysis-of-population-structure-of-MYLU-and-MYYU-in-BC-Canada/methods_review.md

 - **principal component analysis (will use).**

-- **Discriminant analysis of principal components. used by past lab member.**
+- **discriminant analysis of principal components. used by past lab member.**

 - **Weir and Goudet's βst.
 This has population-specific Fst which may reveal more variation.**